 SLOs are proposals until the teacher and the evaluator mutually agree upon them.
-Prior to the Goal-Setting Conference, the evaluator will review each SLO relative to the following criteria to ensure that SLOs across subjects, grade levels and schools are both rigorous and comparable:
+Prior to the Goal-Setting Conference, the evaluator will review each SLO relative to the following criteria to ensure that SLOs across subjects, grade levels, and schools are both rigorous and comparable:

 - Baseline Trend Data

 - Student Population

 - Standards and Learning Content

 - Interval of Instruction

 - Assessments/Measures of Progress

-- Indicators of Academic Growth and Development (IAGDs)/Growth Targets
+- IAGDs/Growth Targets

 - Instructional Strategies and Supports

 An SLO Development Guide is provided for districts to use in this process.
-The evaluator may provide written comments and discuss the feedback with the teacher during the Goal-Setting Conference.
+The evaluator may provide written comments and discuss the feedback with the teacher during the goal-setting conference.

-PHASE 3: Monitor Students Progress
+PHASE 3: Monitor Student Progress

 Once SLOs are finalized, teachers should monitor students' progress towards the objectives.
-Teachers can, for example, examine student work; administer interim assessments and track students' accomplishments and struggles.
+Teachers can, for example, examine student work, administer interim assessments, and track students' accomplishments and struggles.
 Teachers can share their interim findings with colleagues during collaborative time, and they can keep their evaluator apprised of progress.
 Progress towards SLOs/IAGDs and action steps for achieving progress should be referenced in feedback conversations throughout the year.

-If a teacher's assignment changes, or if his/her student population shifts significantly, the SLOs can be adjusted during the Mid-Year Conference as mutually agreed upon by the evaluator and the teacher.
+If a teacher's assignment changes, or if his/her student population shifts significantly, the SLOs can be adjusted during the mid-year conference as mutually agreed upon by the evaluator and the teacher.